 Harvested by hand and machine, about half the crop is sold for fresh market, and half is processed.
 Yields and quality in this area are exceptionally high compared to the Midwest.
 Our cooler summer temperatures allow the berries to ripen slowly, which results in more sugar.
-Prices remain strong for blueberries despite predictions of overproduction.
+Prices have declined for blueberries due to overproduction.